 Stay Fit as You Mature

-How can I start feeling fit and fabulous?
+How can I stay fit and healthy as I mature?

-Did you know that people tend to gain body fat as they get older?
-Many women notice that they put on weight in the years leading to menopause (when menstrual periods end).
-They may find that losing the extra weight is not easy.
+Did you know people tend to gain weight as they get older?
+Many women notice they put on weight in the years leading to menopause—or when menstrual periods end—and that losing the extra weight is not that easy.

 - high blood pressure